elgrove/nfl-funindex/README.md

 - DynamoDB for persistence
 - S3 for static web page storage and hosting
 - BeautifulSoup and Selenium for scraping
-- Pandas for tabular data handling
+- Pandas for turning HTML into dataframes
-- Jinja2 for website templates
+- Jinja2 for HTML templating

 ### License